 What changes in the nervous system occur during sleep?

 Our major strategy is to perturb the activity of one or more genes and measure how cells or animals misbehave to infer gene function and genetic pathways.
 We measure gene expression by RNA-seq and transgenic reporters; we measure behavior using automated systems and optogenetics.
 We focus on intercellular signals and their transduction by the responding cell into transcriptional outputs.
-Many of the genes we have identified are the nematode counterparts of human genes, and we expect that some of our findings will apply to human genes as well.
+Many of the genes we have identified are the nematode counterparts of human genes, and we are leveraging C. elegans molecular genetics to study human genes with no actionable information and of the consequence of variants found in human individuals, including those with autism spectrum disorder.
 Nematodes are major health and agricultural problems, so we focus on parasite relevant biology such as dauer/infective juvenile development, using genomics and molecular genetics.